muraschal/lnhunt/README.md

 - **Lightning Integration:**
   - Dynamic invoice creation via LNbits API.
-  - After all questions are solved, a prominent button 'Finish LNHunt & return sats' appears at the top.
+  - After all questions are solved, a prominent button 'LNHunt abschließen & Sats geschenkt bekommen!' appears at the top.
-  - Integration of a fixed LNURL for the final return transaction (e.g. for team competitions).
+  - Integration of a fixed LNURL-withdraw link for the final reward (players receive sats as a reward for completion).
+  - The LNURL-withdraw link is configured via the `LNBITS_LNURL` environment variable.
   - Note: The participant's name is entered in the comment field of the wallet.

 - **Audio Feedback:**